TanStack Router

 const { shouldLoadApp } = oidcEarlyInit({

-BASE_URL: "/" // The path where your app is hosted, can also be provided later to createOidc()
+BASE_URL: "/" // The path where your app is hosted.
+You can also pass it later to createOidc().

 });